savonet/book/language.md

 without its first element (by convention, the tail of the empty list is the empty list).
 Other useful functions are

-- `list.add`: add an element at the top of the list:
+- `list.add`: add an element at the top of the list
   ```
   # list.add(5, [1, 3]);;
   - : [int] = [5, 1, 3]
   ```
-- `list.length`: compute the length of a list:
+- `list.length`: compute the length of a list
   ```
   # list.length([5, 1, 3]);;
   - : int = 3
   ```
-- `list.mem`: check whether an element belongs to a list:
+- `list.mem`: check whether an element belongs to a list
   ```
   # list.mem(2, [1, 2, 3]);;
   - : bool = true
   ```
-- `list.map`: apply a function to all the elements of a list:
+- `list.map`: apply a function to all the elements of a list
   ```
   # list.map(fun(n) -> 2*n, [1, 3, 5]);;
   - : [int] = [2, 6, 10]
   ```
-- `list.iter`: execute a function on all the elements of a list:
+- `list.iter`: execute a function on all the elements of a list
   ```
   # list.iter(print(newline=false), [1, 3, 5]);;
   135- : unit = ()